eorstrom/learning-sql-through-doing/README.md

   FROM Invoice
   GROUP BY BillingCountry;

 14. Provide a query that shows the total number of tracks in each playlist.
-The Playlist name should be include on the resulant table.
+The Playlist name should be included on the resulant table.